KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-MD.js`: Replace it with built-in fetch.
+3. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-MD.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
+4. Recommendation: Found `https://cdnjs.cloudflare.com` in file `README.md`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-3. Recommendation: Found `jshint` in file `bower.json`: Replace "jshint" by "eslint".
+5. Recommendation: Found `jshint` in file `bower.json`: Replace "jshint" by "eslint".
-4. Recommendation: Found `jshint` in file `showdown.js`: Replace "jshint" by "eslint".
+6. Recommendation: Found `jshint` in file `showdown.js`: Replace "jshint" by "eslint".
-5. Recommendation: Found `jshint` in file `showdown.js.map`: Replace "jshint" by "eslint".
+7. Recommendation: Found `jshint` in file `showdown.js.map`: Replace "jshint" by "eslint".
-6. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
+8. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
-7. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-8. Recommendation: Found `jshint` in file `helpers.js`: Replace "jshint" by "eslint".
+10. Recommendation: Found `jshint` in file `helpers.js`: Replace "jshint" by "eslint".
-9. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MealieMenu by zanix](https://github.com/zanix/MMM-MealieMenu)